Back

 • Technical Assistance: An $11.2 million contract with the U.S. Department of Housing and Urban Development to support an integrated technical assistance and capacity building initiative.

-• Compliance and Security: A $9.6 million contract with the U.S. Social Security Administration to maintain and improve its security processes and oversight of offices nationwide.
+• Compliance and Security: $9.6 million contract with the U.S. Social Security Administration to maintain and improve its security processes and oversight of offices nationwide.

 • Project Management: An $8.4 million contract with the U.S. Department of State to provide information planning and management services for the Bureau of International Narcotics and Law Enforcement.